hsaarinenCR/csv-barcharts-plotly/README.md

 ### How to use

-1. Install required libraries.
+1. Install required packages.
 Check out [Plotly getting started page.](https://plot.ly/python/getting-started/) Orca is needed for the static image files.

 2. Create a CSV file (see example below).
 It needs to have an ID column (could be easily modified to be something else as well) that's used for the image names.